yshin12/fadtwo/README.md

-# fadtwo
+# fadtwo (FActor-Driven TWO-regime regressions)

-FActor-Driven TWO-regime regressions (fadtwo)
+Last update: 2018-02-03

 There are two codes: